nuts-foundation/nuts-specification/rfc/rfc008-certificate-structure.md

 The time between signing of a CRL differs per TSP.
 A node MUST at least update all CRLs every hour.

 ## 4. Test and development
+The use of PKIoverheid might be less suitable for test and development.
-PKIoverheid certificates are not cheap and the associated private key should not be shared amongst developers or test servers.
+The PKIoverheid certificates might be relatively expensive for small organizations and private key should not be shared amongst developers or test servers.
-Therefore, any node MUST be able to support any set of certificates.
+Therefore, a node MUST be able to support any set of CAs.
 This will allow anyone to setup their own test/development network.

 ## 5. Private key management
 A PKIo certificate is costly and it's associated with a single private key.